samelstob/notes/management-notes/podcasts/cosmos.md

 * They are all wealthy white men - what if society had enabled people of any background to succeed like this - what might we have achieved by now?

+* Our brains have evolved for pattern matching - visualisation!

+# Being Ill